-Linux distributions are versions of the operating system that are developed by different groups.
+Linux distributions are versions of the operating system which are developed by different groups.
 Built with architecture similar to Unix, programs and desktops available in one distro are often available in others.

 Well updated and widely distributed distros typically have support forums.
 Users may ask questions, and search for previous questions which have been answered.